Home About Portfolio Resume Contact

 • Limited traceability — reconstructing chain of custody for a given sample required piecing together paper records, scanned documents, and email threads

-• No pre-arrival data to labs — laboratories received samples before having any advance data, increasing processing time
+• No pre-arrival data to labs — laboratories received samples before having any advance information, increasing processing time and delays

 How it came together